Growing up these pancakes were a regular feature in our kitchen.

 1/3 cup milk

 Place the eggs, and sugar in a bowl and stir to combine.
 Sift the flour into the eggs and add the milk.
-Mix until combined.
+Mix until combined and smooth.

 The mixture should run freely from the spoon, it should be quite a thin batter.